 "But I don't have any money to invest to start my own business!"

-I can't resist including a really simple way of looking at the Canadian job market and how you might best fit in: Success Orientations.
+Here is a really simple way of looking at the Canadian job market and how you might best fit in: Success Orientations.

 There are three main orientations.
 Each of us thinks and acts from one main orientation and to a lesser extent one secondary one: